chand1012/chand1012.github.io/drafts/2020-07-17-PythonForProgrammers2.md

 This series will assume you are familiar with some form of a computer language and basic programming paradigms.
 C/C++, JavaScript, and Go will be referred to most as they are my most familiar languages other than Python, but anyone with experience in really anything else should be able to follow along.

 - [Part 1](https://chand1012.dev/PythonForProgrammers/)

+# Indentation

+Before we start talking about controlling your scripts and programs, we should talk about how Python can tell what's in a statement/loop or anything else.
+Rather than using brackets like most other languages, Python opts to scan for indentations.
+This can be one of two ways, but not both at the same time.
+The first and most common/most "Pythonic" method is to use four spaces as one indentation level.
+Most text editors that support Python do this already, and if not, consult your text editors settings to change this.
+The other way is with tab characters, but with modern text editors, this is being phased out.
+If you mix these two together, the Python script will not execute at all.

 # Loops